Skip to content

 Glowing shield over floating passwords and locks

-You can easily manage this feature within Edge’s settings to enhance your online security.
-Keeping it enabled provides a crucial layer of protection against credential stuffing attacks.
+You can easily turn this helpful feature on or off within Edge’s settings.
+Keeping it enabled adds an important layer of protection against cyberattacks.

 ⚡ Quick Answer